 Our feline family members can be finicky about what they eat – but if they want human food, it might not be the best idea.

 “Feeding your cat anything not specifically formulated for cats can affect their digestive system and cause symptoms including vomiting, diarrhea or loss of appetite,” says Dr. Emilia Gordon, BC SPCA senior manager, animal health.
+Take a look at the list below on what to toxic items to avoid.

 What to avoid: